yasmeenokh/class-3-coding/class-03.md

 var type= ["number" , "string" , "boleen"]

 **NOTE**
-Values in arrays are delt with as if they are in a numbered list.
+Values in arrays are dealt with as if they are in a numbered list.
 It is important to know that numbering starts at zero not one.
 Each item is automatically given a number known as index.